South Carolina State Bulldogs play the Coppin State Eagles on 3-game win streak

 Orangeburg, South Carolina; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: South Carolina State comes into a matchup against Coppin State as winners of three consecutive games.
+BOTTOM LINE: South Carolina State is looking to extend its three-game win streak with a victory against Coppin State.

 The Bulldogs are 6-2 on their home court.
-South Carolina State is second in the MEAC at limiting opponent scoring, allowing 70.3 points while holding opponents to 43.9% shooting.
+South Carolina State ranks second in the MEAC in team defense, giving up 70.3 points while holding opponents to 43.9% shooting.

-The Eagles are 2-6 in conference play.
-Coppin State is seventh in the MEAC with 19.3 defensive rebounds per game led by Julius Ellerbe averaging 5.1.
+The Eagles are 2-6 in MEAC play.
+Coppin State ranks fifth in the MEAC with 7.9 offensive rebounds per game led by Jonathan Dunn averaging 1.7.

-South Carolina State scores 78.5 points per game, 1.7 more points than the 76.8 Coppin State gives up.
-Coppin State averages 60.5 points per game, 9.8 fewer points than the 70.3 South Carolina State allows.
+South Carolina State’s average of 6.8 made 3-pointers per game is 1.6 fewer made shots on average than the 8.4 per game Coppin State allows.
+Coppin State’s 38.4% shooting percentage from the field this season is 5.5 percentage points lower than South Carolina State has allowed to its opponents (43.9%).

-TOP PERFORMERS: Drayton Jones is averaging 12.7 points and 5.5 rebounds for the Bulldogs.
-Omar Croskey is averaging 13.8 points over the last 10 games.
+TOP PERFORMERS: Omar Croskey averages 1.8 made 3-pointers per game for the Bulldogs, scoring 11.2 points while shooting 34.4% from beyond the arc.
+Davion Everett is shooting 66.7% and averaging 12.4 points over the past 10 games.

-Toby Nnadozie is scoring 12.2 points per game with 3.6 rebounds and 2.2 assists for the Eagles.
-Jonathan Dunn is averaging 10.6 points and 4.0 rebounds while shooting 51.5% over the past 10 games.
+Toby Nnadozie is shooting 39.2% and averaging 12.2 points for the Eagles.
+Julius Ellerbe is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bulldogs: 6-4, averaging 83.1 points, 33.5 rebounds, 14.4 assists, 9.2 steals and 2.8 blocks per game while shooting 48.6% from the field.
 Their opponents have averaged 72.0 points per game.